Michael Harris II Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.96).
+- The Brewers have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 21st in baseball in home runs allowed (127 total, 1.2 per game).
+- Brewers pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 23rd in baseball).

-- The right-hander last pitched on Sunday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up three hits.
+- In his last time out on Tuesday against the Cincinnati Reds, the right-hander went six innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.